Best Verizon MVNO carriers: our top picks

 Phone support is a bit lacking

-Always make sure you're using a compatible Visible phone before switching over.
-Visible regularly runs promotions and lets you to save even more by paying for a full year of service in advance.
+That said, always make sure you're using a compatible Visible phone before you switch over.
+Visible regularly runs promotions and lets you to save even more by paying for a full year of service in advance

 Best perks